NPC-Worldwide/npcsh/README.md

 ### Memory Lifecycle

-Memories are extracted from conversations and follow this lifecycle:
+Memories are extracted from conversations via the `/extract_memories` jinx and follow this lifecycle:

 1. **pending_approval** - New memories awaiting review
 2. **human-approved** - Approved and ready for KG integration